beichenglangzi/KModules/Data Storage/README.md

 ```
 var playerDataObject: PlayerData = PlayerData()
 ```
-3. Perform reading and writing after you change the data:
+3. Perform reading and writing:
 ```
-playerDataObject.name = "Devil Otter"

-// read:
+// read when the game launches:
 if let data = DataManager.read(key: "playerDataObject", cloud: true) as?
 PlayerData {
     // data read successfully, so we override the current data:
     playerDataObject = data
 }else{
     // the data does not exist, so this is a new player...
 }

+// change the data during the game:
+playerDataObject.name = "Devil Otter"

 // write:
 DataManager.write(data: playerDataObject, key: "playerDataObject", cloud: true)